-Issue 33 Quilt
+Issue 33 Quilt (Digital only)

 THE IDEALISED IMAGE of a group of women huddled together supporting each other through life’s difficulties while working communally on a quilt is enduring and comforting.
 Whether or not it is true is another matter.
 Hollywood likes the idea, it appears in Peter Weir’s ‘Witness’ and ‘How to make an American Quilt’, and novelists too make use of this example of feminine solidarity.
 Some are wary of mythologising a craft that was, for many who perfected it, a skill born of harsh necessity.
 The wives of unemployed miners, who made quilts to make ends meet during the 1930 were stitching for survival not social entertainment, that was left to the patrons of Claridges who slept beneath their handiwork.
 In some ways the beautiful stitched designs and the intricate patchwork that women made are marks of pride and defiance in the face of difficult circumstances.